linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.05.2023 (announcement Franchise)
+- 🎉🤝 Our team has been hard at work refining the Linkspreed Franchise! 🚀🙌 What are your favorite franchise experiences?
+Are there any cool new features you're hoping to see in Linkspreed?
+Let us know in the comments! #goodnews #franchiseupdate #gamingcommunity 🎮🕹️👾

 ### 23.05.2023 (announcement BioX)
 - 👨‍💻👩‍💼💼💰💻📚 We're still working hard on developing our own accounting software! 💻📈 What features do you think are most important in financial software? #accounting #tech #business #softwaredevelopment 🤔